cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 % ./01-synopsys-vcs-rtlsim/run
 ```

-3. Using Synopsys Design Compiler for Synthesis
+3. Synopsys Design Compiler for Synthesis
 --------------------------------------------------------------------------

 We use Synopsys Design Compiler (DC) to synthesize Verilog RTL models